uspki/policies/certificate-policy.md

 ### 6.5.1 Specific computer security technical requirements

-Administrator privileges to all Certificate System components shall only be granted to the Administrator trusted role.
+Administrator privileges to all Certificate System Components shall only be granted to the Administrator Trusted Role.
+All CAs shall implement multi-factor or multi-party authentication for all Administrator Trusted Role access to Certificate System Components including operating system and software.

-All CAs shall implement multifactor authentication for all Trusted Role accounts capable of directly causing certificate issuance or authenticating to Certificate Systems.
+All CAs shall implement multi-factor authentication for all Trusted Role accounts capable of directly causing certificate issuance.

 All Trusted Roles shall use a unique credential created by or assigned to a single person for identification and authentication.

-All CAs shall implement multifactor authentication for all access to component systems including operating system and software.

-For all CAs and component systems including certificate status services operating under this policy, the computer security functions listed below are required.
+For all CAs and Certificate System Components including certificate status services operating under this policy, the computer security functions listed below are required.
 These functions may be provided by the operating system, or through a combination of operating system, software, and physical safeguards.
-The CA and its ancillary parts shall include the following functionality:
+The Certificate System Components shall include the following functionality:

-- be configured to remove or disable all accounts, applications, services, protocols, and ports that are not used in the CA's operations;
+- Be configured to remove or disable all accounts, applications, services, protocols, and ports that are not used in the CA's operations
-- authenticate the identity of users before permitting access to the system or applications;
+- Authenticate the identity of users before permitting access to the system or applications
-- manage privileges of users to limit users to their assigned roles and implement least privilege controls;
+- Manage privileges of users to limit users to their assigned roles and implement least privilege controls
-- generate and archive audit records for all transactions; (see section 5.4)
+- Generate and archive audit records for all transactions (see Section 5.4)
-- enforce domain integrity boundaries for security critical processes;
+- Enforce domain integrity boundaries for security critical processes
-- support recovery from key or system failure; and
+- Support recovery from key or system failure

 For remote workstations used to administer the CAs, the computer security functions listed below are required:

-- authenticate the identity of users before permitting access to the system or applications;
+- Authenticate the identity of users before permitting access to the system or applications
-- manage privileges of users to limit users to their assigned roles;
+- Manage privileges of users to limit users to their assigned roles
-- generate and archive audit records for all transactions; (see section 5.4)
+- Generate and archive audit records for all transactions (see Section 5.4)
-- enforce domain integrity boundaries for security critical processes; and
+- Enforce domain integrity boundaries for security critical processes
-- support recovery from key or system failure; and
-- configure workstations with inactivity time-outs to enforce account log out or lock the workstation when no longer in use;
+- Configure workstations with inactivity time-outs to enforce account log out or lock the workstation when no longer in use

-All communications between any PKI trusted role and the CA shall be authenticated and protected from modification.

 ### 6.5.2 Computer security rating
-No Stipulation.
+No stipulation.

 ## 6.6 Life cycle technical controls

 ### 6.6.1 System development controls
-The system development controls for all CAs and any Registration Authority functions listed below are required:
+The system development controls for all CAs and Certificate System Components functions listed below are required:

-- The CA hardware and software shall be dedicated to performing one task: the CA. There shall be no other applications, hardware devices, network connections, or component software installed that are not part of the CA operation.
-Where the CA operation supports multiple CAs, the hardware platform may support multiple CAs.
+- The CA hardware and software shall be dedicated to performing one task: the CA
+- There shall be no other applications, hardware devices, network connections, or component software installed that are not part of the CA operation
+- Where the CA operation supports multiple CAs, the hardware platform may support multiple CAs
-- Hardware and software procured to operate the CA shall be purchased in a fashion to reduce the likelihood that any particular component was tampered with (e.g., by ensuring the random selection of material at time of purchase or installation).
+- Hardware and software procured to operate the CA shall be purchased in a fashion to reduce the likelihood that any particular component was tampered with (e.g. by ensuring the random selection of material at time of purchase or installation)
-- Hardware and software shall be similarly limited and scanned for malicious code on first use and continuously thereafter.
+- Hardware and software shall be similarly limited and scanned for malicious code on first use and continuously thereafter

 ### 6.6.2 Security management controls
-The security management controls for all CAs and any Registration Authority functions listed below shall be implemented:
+The security management controls for all CAs and all Certificate System Components listed below shall be implemented:

-- The configuration of the CA system, in addition to any modifications and upgrades, shall be documented and controlled.
+- Configurations, modifications, and upgrades shall be documented and controlled
 - Configurations shall be reviewed on at least a weekly	basis to determine whether any changes violated	the	CA’s security policies.
-- There shall be a mechanism for detecting unauthorized modification to the software or configuration.
+- There shall be a mechanism for detecting unauthorized modification to the software or configuration
-Configurations	shall be reviewed	on	at	least	a	weekly	basis	to	determine	whether	any	changes	violated	the	CA’s	security	policies.
-- All system and trusted role accounts shall be reviewed at least every ninety (90) days.
-Any account that is no longer in use or necessary for operations shall be deactivated.
+- All system accounts and Trusted Role accounts shall be reviewed at least every ninety (90) days.
+Any account that is no longer in use or necessary for operations shall be deactivated
-- A process shall be implemented that disables physical and logical access to a Certificate System by either a privileged user or a trusted role within 24 hours upon termination of the individual's employment or contracting relationship with the CA.
+- A process shall be implemented that disables physical and logical access to a Certificate Systems by any Trusted Role within 24 hours upon termination of the individual's employment or contracting relationship with the CA
-- All authentication credentials for any account or trusted role on a Certificate System shall be changed whenever authorization to access the account is changed or revoked.
+- All authentication credentials for any account or Trusted Role on a Certificate Systems shall be changed whenever authorization to access the account is changed or revoked
+- All system accounts and Trusted Role accounts shall have be configured to lockout access after five (5) failed access attempts
+- There shall be an automated mechanism to process logged system activity and alert personnel, using notices provided to multiple destinations, of possible Critical Security Events

 ### 6.6.3 Life cycle security controls
+The security management controls for all CAs and Certificate System Components listed below shall be implemented:

 - Hardware and software shall be scanned for vulnerabilities at least every thirty (30) days
 - Critical vulnerabilities shall be patched within thirty (30) days or less
 - High vulnerabilities shall be patched within sixty (60) days or less
-- CAs including Repositories and any Registration Authority system functions shall undergo penetration testing every ninety (90) days
+- Penetration testing shall be performed at least every 365 days, and after infrastructure of application upgrades or modifications that the CA determines are significant

 ## 6.7 Network security controls
 Secure Zones are a physical or logical separation of Certificate Systems while a High Security Zone is a physical area where a private key or cryptographic equipment is stored.
 Each Zone is protected commensurate with its level of assurance.
 A High Security Zone may exist within a Secure Zone that is physically or logically separated from other Secure Zones.

 For the Root CA, the CA shall be operated in a High Security Zone and in an offline (powered off, disconnected) or air-gapped (powered on, disconnected) state from all other networks.

-For all CAs and any Registration Authority functions, the network security controls listed below are required:
+For all CAs and Certificate System Components, the network security controls listed below are required:

 - Secure Zones shall be implemented to secure Certificate Systems based on functional, logical, and physical (including location) relationships.
 - The same security controls shall be applied to all systems co-located in the same Zone with a Certificate System.
-- Security support systems shall be configured to protect systems and communications between systems inside Secure Zones and High Security Zones as well as with non-Certificate Systems to Delegated Third Parties, Public Networks, and other business partners.
+- Security support systems shall be configured to protect systems and communications between systems inside Secure Zones and High Security Zones as well as  Public Networks, and other business partners.
 - Only trusted roles shall have access to Secure and High Security Zones.
 - A network guard, firewall, or filtering router shall protect network access to CA equipment.
 - The network guard, firewall, or filtering router shall limit services allowed to and from the CA equipment to those required to perform CA functions.